-32. CAPITAL MANAGEMENT
+33. CAPITAL MANAGEMENT

 The Group's capital management is dependent on capital requirements of projects or investments.
 Management would evaluate various options taking into consideration market conditions, nature of investment and the Group's structure.
 The Group seeks to maintain healthy capital ratios to support its business and maximise shareholder value.
 The Group would consider dividend payment to shareholders, return of capital to shareholders, issuance of new shares or borrowings whenever it is in the best interest of the shareholders to do so.
+No changes were made in the objectives, policies or processes during the financial years ended 31 December 2017 and 31 December 2016.

-The Group has complied with externally imposed capital requirements for the financial year ended 31 December 2016.
+The Group has complied with externally imposed capital requirements for the financial year ended 31 December 2017 and 31 December 2016.